 |Although PayPal Here hit the market with support for only iPhone/iPad, the company now supports Android devices as well.
 Both companies now support iPhone, iPad and Android, but the edge goes to Square for supporting older operating systems.|

 Square’s application will run on the iPhone 3G, but PayPal Here’s application is compatible only with 3GS phones and above.
 Check out PayPal Here’s supported devices for more information.

 Both Square and PayPal offer chip-capable mobile card readers.
-The Square reader is priced at $29 as of 2016 and looks much like the previous reader.
+The Square reader is priced at $29 as of 2018 and looks much like the previous reader.
 The EMV-capable PayPal card reader is a larger device with a built-in PIN pad and contactless technology.
-The PayPal card reader is priced at $149 as of 2016, but PayPal offers a $100 rebate if you process $3,000 within the first three months.
+The PayPal card reader is priced at $79 as of 2018.
+Both companies have options for contactless payments, as well.

 |United States and Canada||United States, Hong Kong, Australia|